ucladx/SpliceAI/README.md

 <sup>(b)</sup> : Illumina implementation showed a memory leak with the installed versions of tf/keras/....
 Values extrapolated from incomplete runs at the point of OOM.

+*Note:* On a p3.8xlarge machine, hosting 4 V100 GPU's, we were able reach 1,379,505 predictions/hour !
+This is a nearly linear scale-up.

 ### Details of SpliceAI INFO field: